tiry/nuxeo-helm-chart/README.md

 The architecture choice is currently between:

+ - `singleNode`:
- - singleNode: only one type of Nuxeo node is deployed
+    - only one type of Nuxeo node is deployed
- - api-worker: deploys 2 types of pods
+ - `api-worker`: deploys 2 types of pods
     - api nodes : exposed via the ingress but not processing any async work
     - worker nodes: not exposed via the ingress and dedicated to async processing

+Usage of the `api-worker` architecture is useful to scale the pods according to the type of workload that is applied.

 ## Sample deployments